CumulusNetworks/docs/content/guides/nsx-t-deployment/cumulus-apstra-nsx-t.md

 {{%notice note%}}You can clear the LLDP data, and return on these steps if there was a cabling change afterward.{{%/notice %}}
 {{%/notice %}}

+With that, our reference topology physical intent is done (almost...).

+#### Virtual Intent Configuration

-Now, our reference topology physical intent is done.
-Before moving on to the **Virtual Networks** configuration of our fabric (VLANs and L2VNIs) and **Security Zones** (VRFs and L3VNIs) for the fabric, complete our MLAG peer-links configuration.
+Prior to moving on to the fabric virtual configuration, which will include **Virtual Networks** (VLANs and L2VNIs) and **Security Zones** (VRFs and L3VNIs).
+Let's jump a bit forward and complete our MLAG peer-links configuration.<br />
 Go to the **Virtual** configuration in **Staged** tab
 {{<figure src="/images/guides/apstra-nsx/10-virtual_tab.png">}}
 Click on the **Red status indicator** of **SVI Subnets-MLAG domain**, press ont the **Pencil** icon, select the desired IP addresses pool, and press **Save** button.<br />